School of: Education

 • ED 571A | Art/PE/Music in the PK-8 Classroom | 2 credits

-• ED 572A | Math & Science in the PK-8 Classroom | 3 credits
+• ED 572A | Teaching Math and Science in the PK-8 Classroom | 3 credits

-• ED 574A | Literacy & Social Studies in the PK-8 Classroom | 3 credits
+• ED 574A | Literacy and Social Studies in the PK-8 Classroom | 3 credits

-Middle/High School Track Courses
+Middle/High School Track Courses (8 Credits)

 Students who choose the Middle/High School course of study gain an endorsement in English language arts, advanced math, biology, social studies, or health.
 The Middle/High School track is available to students enrolled in either the standard accelerated MAT format or the full-time summer MAT format.
 The full-time summer MAT also includes physical education as an endorsement area option.